Tranzakt/Visual-Laravel/README.md

 By using Laravel (and its ecosystem) VL can take advantage of a massive amount of functionality that is already available and mature, and focus on providing only the additional functionality needed on top of that.

-(Equally, if we create any functionality that could be useful to others, like Laravel itself we can spin-off new packages to add to the Laravel ecosystem.)
+It is anticipated that we will create a lot of new functionality which will have general applicability beyond Visual Laravel e.g. Web Component / Livewire UI libraries, and like Laravel itself, we will spin-off new packages to add to the Laravel ecosystem.

 ### So how will it work from the user perspective?